Best Beef Recipes is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 We’re talking beautifully seasoned top sirloin steak cooked with bell peppers and onions, baked to perfection in Hawaiian slider rolls with melty Provolone cheese and garlic butter on top.
 What could be better?

 When it comes to choosing the best meat for Philly cheesesteak, thinly sliced or shaved steak is always the answer.
-After all, the beef is the most important part of what makes it a Philly cheesesteak recipe!

 Most Philly cheesesteak recipes you find will use thinly sliced ribeye steak.
 For these Hawaiian roll sliders, however, we use thinly sliced sirloin steak.
 Not only is sirloin steak just as good as ribeye for cheesesteak when sliced thin, it is more budget-friendly than ribeye.